Sjyhne/MapAI-Competition/team_fundator/README.md

     Datasets: (mapai, mapai_reclassified, mapai_lidar_masks)

 The seventh model has a `timm-resnest-26d` encoder, trained on the `mapai` dataset, but only using LIDAR input.

+The dataset `mapai_lidar_masks` has a tird class for the case where the LIDAR height is 0.